 Where can I use the 1020RX Pharmacy Card?

-The Tiered-Pricing Pharmacy card is accepted at over 60,000 pharmacies throughout the United States.
-The network includes pharmacy chains such as Rite Aid, Medicine Shoppe, Walgreens and more as well as thousands of independent pharmacies nationwide.
-Pharmacy locations can be obtained by contacting customer service at 800-710-2079 between the hours of 9:30 AM to 5 PM EST. If a neighborhood pharmacy is not already participating in our network, please have them call us at 800-7-1020RX (800-710-2079).
-We will send them information about how they can participate in the network so that you can take advantage of the savings at your pharmacy of choice.
+Our pharmacy card is accepted at over 60,000 participating pharmacies throughout the United States.
+The network includes pharmacy chains such well-known drug store as Rite Aid, Medicine Shoppe, Walgreens and more as well as thousands of independent pharmacies nationwide.
+Pharmacy locations can be obtained by contacting customer service at 800-710-2079 between the hours of 9:00 AM to 5 PM EST. If a neighborhood pharmacy is not already participating in our network, please have them call us at 800-7-1020RX (800-710-2079).
+We will send them information about how they can join our network so that you can take advantage of the savings at your pharmacy of choice.

 What if my pharmacy doesn’t recognize the card?

 Pharmacies may not be familiar with every prescription program in which they participate.
-If the pharmacist does not recognize your Tiered Pricing Pharmacy card or if you encounter a problem at the pharmacy DO NOT leave without having the pharmacy call the toll-free number printed on the back of the card.
+If the pharmacist does not recognize your pharmacy card or if you encounter a problem at the pharmacy DO NOT leave without having the pharmacy call the toll-free number printed on the back of the card.

 What is my average discount on drugs not listed in one of the tiers?